 In the first section, you will want to give a little review of what you do.
 When the readers see your plan, they should get the gist of your business with this small introduction.
 Here, you will include;

-After the company description, you will present the findings of all market research conducted.
+After the company description, you will present the findings of all market research.
+It will answer:

 Description and Outlook – Firstly, you will need to have a brief description of your industry, its historic growth rate, and any other trends.
 In addition to this, you need information on the customer groups.